Underewarrr/3d-unity-online-game/README.md

 * Player are able to pickup and drop items from inventory.
 - [ ] Procedural Generation Network.
 * World should generate automatic.
+- [ ] Build System for players
+* Player should be able to build houses and objects.

 Under construction